ton-community/ton-docs/docs/v3/concepts/dive-into-ton/go-from-ethereum/solidity-vs-func.md

 #### FunC
 FunC supports classic `if-else` statements, `ifnot`, `repeat`, `while`, and `do/until` loops.
 Also, since v0.4.0, `try-catch` statements are supported.

-Read more in [Statements](/v3/documentation/smart-contracts/func/docs/statements/) page.
+Read more on the [Statements](/v3/documentation/smart-contracts/func/docs/statements/) page.

 ### Dictionaries